Airframe DESK Clock

 The soaring form of an airplane wing inspired the Airframe Picture Frames and Airframe Perpetual Calendar.

 This singular piece has got to be the rarest of all the Streamerica pieces that were made in Stainless Steel.
-I am not even sure if this was just a sample item that was never produced or part of the original line.
+I was under the impresion that this piece might have been a sample or display only item, but a buyer confirmed he purchased one in Beverly Hills in 1997 for $1,200.
 It is not pictured in any Tiffany & Co. catalog nor listed in the back of the Streamerica Catalog as one of the items produced, but neither where the Bar Coaster set that I personally purchased at the Atlanta store.
 I did not even knew of this piece existence until I ran across an ebay listing from Nov/Dec 2016 a week after it had ended!
-I totally missed out on this rare item and it sold for about $250, I think.
+I totally missed out on this rare item.

 The design is based largely on the Airframe Desk Perpetual Calendar, so I assume it belongs to the Airframe Collection.
 It has the same size and structured walls of the Calendar, but it goes all the way to the bottom like the photo frames, and has a stainless steel plaque in the back.
 I have a photo of the side of the clock, but I assume it has to be thicker to accept the mechanisms of the actual clock, unlike the thin photo frames that only house the two pieces of glass plus the cardboard photograph.